SciBorgo/Missing-data/paper/paper.md

 We recommend that researchers use missing data overview graphics (see Graphics section in [@Tierney2018]; for example, overview plots [@Tierney2017].

-(Figure \@ref(fig:missing-overview)) give an overall sense of the extent of missing and complete data, in an simulated injury dataset, from Australian Rules football matches, played in August 2020.
-The dataset contains observed player id, team, and match venue data, in addition to simulated data on injury incidence, and number of sprints per match, and total sprint distance per match.
-Researchers might be interested in investigating the relationship between number of sprints and total sprint distance with incidence of injury. **should we include this last sentence?**
+(Figure \@ref(fig:missing-overview)) give an overall sense of the extent of missing and complete data, in an simulated injury dataset.

 ```